romeerez/orchid-orm/packages/docs/src/guide/query-builder-setup.md

 # Query Builder

-The query builder is the interface used for building and executing standard SQL queries, such as `select`, `create`, `update`, `delete`.
+The query builder is the interface used for building and executing standard SQL queries, such as `select`, `create`, `update`, and `delete`.

 `pqb` is aiming to be as similar to [knex](https://knexjs.org/) query builder as possible, but with better TypeScript support and some additional features.

-Everything listed in this document also applies for the [ORM](/guide/orm-setup-and-overview), except for relations and other ORM specific features.
+Everything listed in this document also applies to the [ORM](/guide/orm-setup-and-overview), except for relations and other ORM-specific features.

 Install by running: